plone/documentation/docs/contributing/documentation/myst-reference.md

 #### Width of media

-The main content area of a page in the documentation is 743 pixels wide.
+The main content area of a page in the documentation is 790 pixels wide.
-When taking screenshots or videos, resize your browser window, or try to limit the width of your media to 740 pixels.
+When taking screenshots or videos, resize your browser window, or try to limit the width of your media.
-This will preserve legibility of images.
+This will preserve legibility of images and videos when displayed inline.

+If you {ref}`enhance-images-label`, constrain the width of your media to 760 pixels, to accommodate the padding and margins from the enhancement.

+If you don't enhance images, constrain the width of your media to 790 pixels.

 (enhance-images-label)=